ashkanans/amazon_product_analysis_spark/README.md

 ### **5. Training and Evaluating Models**

-To train and evaluate the Logistic Regression and Random Forest models:
+To train and evaluate the models run the following commands:

 **Logistic Regression:**